rudderlabs/data-apps-ecommerce-template/README.md

 ### Features List

 - [traits features](https://github.com/rudderlabs/data-apps-ecommerce-template/tree/main/models/data_model/stg_traits): These are related to user, which do not, or rarely change.
+They are created from the latest identify call for a given user
     1. gender (char)
     2. age_in_years (int)
     3. country (str)